-Real Sadhus Sing to God: Gender, Asceticism, and Vernacular Religion in Rajasthan (New York and Oxford: Oxford University Press, 2014).
+Real Sadhus Sing to God: Gender, Asceticism, and Vernacular Religion in Rajasthan (Oxford University Press, 2014).

 Journal Articles, Book Chapters, or Book Reviews and Review Articles: